AndreiSva/kube/README.md

         \/         \/     \/
 ```

+NOTE: This was mostly made as a side project for me to get more accustomed to programming in C. That being said, I might update this in the future to include more complex features.
+Feel free to take a look at [planned features](https://github.com/AndreiSva/kube/#planned-features).

 kube is an esoteric programming language very similar to [BrainF](https://gist.github.com/roachhd/dce54bec8ba55fb17d3a).
 It has most of it's features with a few tweaks and quality of life imrpovements and tools to make more powerful programs.